EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/DE_Analysis/A_SLE_vs_Healthy/FDR0.01/README.md

 4. **Statistical strength:** Because these genes remain significant at FDR < 0.01, they represent **extremely confident findings**, suitable for mechanistic interpretation and biomarker development.

 5. **Biological meaning:** These DEGs implicate *Type I interferon signaling, antiviral response, cytokine-mediated signaling,* and *immune effector activation* — pathways central to SLE pathogenesis.

----

-## Suggested downstream analyses

-- Run **pathway enrichment (GO/KEGG/Reactome)** using these FDR 0.01 DEGs for high-specificity biological interpretation.

-- Compare overlaps across timepoints with **UpSet plots** to show persistence of the SLE signature.

-- Use these high-confidence DEGs to seed your **ML feature selection**, ensuring stable predictive markers.

----

-## Notes for interpretation in your thesis

-- Emphasize that **no timepoint shows remission to a healthy-like expression pattern**, underscoring sustained immune activation in SLE pregnancies.

-- This pattern parallels previous reports in non-pregnant SLE patients, confirming that pregnancy does not suppress the canonical interferon response.

-- These genes form the **molecular backbone** of the SLE signature across your entire dataset.